aerospike/aerospike-client-c/cl_c/doc/source/tutorial/udf/arguments_and_results.rst

         return map {a=a, b=b, c=c}
     end

-However, as you can see from the "alternative" above, we can use Lua Tables to populate both a :type:`List` and a :type:`Map`.
-The reason we cannot support directly returning a Lua Table, is because a Table can be both a dictionary type and an index type at the same time, which makes it difficult to map to other environments, which provide explicitly separates these two types.
+You will notice that the "alternative" above, uses Lua Tables to initialize a :type:`List` and a :type:`Map`.
+We do not support returning a Lua Table, is because a Table can be both a dictionary type and an index type at the same time, which makes it difficult to map to other environments that have explicit structures for the two types.

-Also, Numbers returned from Lua will be converted to Integers whenever possible.
+Lua Numbers represent both a Float and Integer value, but Aerospike does not support Float values, so all Lua Numbers will be converted to Integers whenever possible.

 Records
 =======